Mountain vole / Microtus montanus

 |Pictures from - National Museum of Natural History ©2004 Smithsonian Institution|

-Signs of Meadow Vole Activity rook for clipped runways in the grass, piles of clipped grass stems with out the seed heads.
+Signs of Meadow Vole Activity: look for clipped runways in the grass, piles of clipped grass stems without the seed heads.

 |Picture provided by B. Guddat from Nevada|| provided by B. Guddat from Nevada